otabut/PowerXaaS/docs/custom-features-scripts.md

 - HTTP standard return codes must be managed for all scenario
 - return content should be properly set

+When you create a new feature with `New-PXFeature`, you can specify the `-createfile` switch so that a script template is generated to help you start writing your API code.

 ### The Inputs object